-Credit Insurance- Protecting Your A/R
+Credit Insurance- Protect Your A/R

 These days, many companies are faced with numerous risks such as cyber security threats, government investigations, scandals, onerous litigation, etc. These threats and others of course pose a great risk to the long term viability of a company.
 Manufacturing companies as well as distributors face the added burden of dealers and retailers declaring insolvency or refusing to pay their debts as they become due for a number of reasons.
 Fortunately, commercial credit risk insurance, sometimes called “trade” credit risk insurance, can help a company protect its account receivables (A/R) from unexpected losses due to nonpayment or slow payment by the company’s buyers or debtors.
 It usually covers nonpayment because of a buyer’s insolvency but may also cover nonpayment due to political events that hinder payment or distributors on credit.
 A/R is the money owed to a company by its customer for products and services sold on credit.
 Normally, a sale is only treated as an account receivable after the customer has been invoiced for the product or service.